-Figure 7: Uploading Device Fingerprints Package
+Figure 8: Uploading Device Fingerprints Package

-5. (Optional) The SNMP/SSH scan for Network Infrastructure Devices would trigger and look for connected endpoints after a predefined Poll interval.

-Set SNMP Poll interval, if any Network Infrastructure Devices are configured.
-By default, the poll interval is set as 60 minutes.
+- 5. (Optional) The SNMP/SSH scan for Network Infrastructure Devices would trigger and look for connected endpoints after a predefined Poll interval. - Set SNMP Poll interval, if any Network Infrastructure Devices are configured.
+By default, the poll interval is set as 60 minutes. - Select the DHCP forward mode.
+RSPAN for external ports and DHCP Helper for internal ports. - Select the interval to purge older devices from the database periodically.
+By default, the interval is set to Never.

-Figure 8: General Settings
+Figure 9: General Settings